No. 16 Colorado State takes road win streak into matchup with Loyola Marymount - WTOP News

 Los Angeles; Friday, 10 p.m.
 EST

-BOTTOM LINE: No. 16 Colorado State visits Loyola Marymount aiming to continue its three-game road winning streak.
+BOTTOM LINE: No. 16 Colorado State will try to keep its three-game road win streak intact when the Rams play Loyola Marymount.

-The Rams are 1-0 on the road.
-Colorado State is the top team in the MWC scoring 16.0 fast break points per game.
+The Rams are 1-0 in road games.
+Colorado State has a 0-1 record in one-possession games.

-Loyola Marymount is shooting 44.8% from the field this season, 1.2 percentage points higher than the 43.6% Colorado State allows to opponents.
+Loyola Marymount averages 8.8 made 3-pointers per game, 2.3 more made shots than the 6.5 per game Colorado State gives up.
 Colorado State averages 8.5 made 3-pointers per game this season, 3.2 more made shots on average than the 5.3 per game Loyola Marymount allows.

-TOP PERFORMERS: Dominick Harris is shooting 46.7% from beyond the arc with 2.9 made 3-pointers per game for the Lions, while averaging 15.1 points.
-Alex Merkviladze is shooting 42.4% and averaging 11.0 points over the past 10 games for Loyola Marymount.
+TOP PERFORMERS: Dominick Harris is scoring 15.1 points per game with 4.1 rebounds and 1.3 assists for the Lions.
+Alex Merkviladze is averaging 11 points and 6.5 rebounds over the past 10 games for Loyola Marymount.

-Isaiah Stevens is averaging 17.5 points, 7.4 assists and 1.6 steals for the Rams.
-Joel Scott is averaging 12.5 points over the last 10 games for Colorado State.
+Isaiah Stevens is scoring 17.5 points per game with 2.9 rebounds and 7.4 assists for the Rams.
+Joel Scott is averaging 12.5 points and 6.6 rebounds over the past 10 games for Colorado State.

 LAST 10 GAMES: Lions: 6-4, averaging 72.3 points, 38.6 rebounds, 12.4 assists, 4.4 steals and 3.0 blocks per game while shooting 42.7% from the field.
 Their opponents have averaged 66.8 points per game.